 Remember, ten percent unemployment, no matter how high that is, is an average.
 There are places and segments of the population with much higher unemployment.
 People will not continue to tolerate those conditions.
 What we need is a new set of political commandments that call to attention some of the basic provisions of the Constitution that are often overlooked by our contemporary leaders.
 There are inalienable rights that are supposed to be guaranteed.
 It is absolutely criminal that our Government has consistently supported rightist governments that deny citizens’ rights while being paranoid about any liberal concept, which is the concept upon which our country was founded.
 But, remember, it took a revolution here.

-Playboy: In the meantime, you’re working vigorously to correct the situation.
+DS: In the meantime, you’re working vigorously to correct the situation.

-Adams: I think good things can be done within this system.
+ADAMS: I think good things can be done within this system.
 I think there is more equal distribution in societies that pay more taxes and get more services from the government, such as Sweden.
 The big problem is to convince the people that all the public lands are owned by them, not by some big bureaucracy or some corporation.
 Literally everybody owns public lands.
 You can’t go up and claim your square yard, but if something goes wrong with the public land and resources, everybody suffers.
 A big corporation may make a great deal from exploitation of the environment and it may even create several jobs, but in the end, the public–that is, all of us–will suffer.
 But I wouldn’t continue my efforts if I thought they were hopeless.
 I wouldn’t write all those letters.
 There’s so much that is worth conserving.
 [Lifts his diluted martini] And I’ll drink to that.